yasamanjs/WGS2IBI/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software under the terms of the license.
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
+🔒 **Note:** This software is intended for academic and non-commercial research purposes.
+Commercial use requires prior written permission from the authors.